Travel Insurance, Do I Need It?

 Adventure travel is always a risky adventure.
 No matter how careful you are, expect the unexpected.
 I wish I had known this before my off the beaten track motorbike adventures.

-Eventually there was the accident that stopped the trip.
+Eventually, there was an accident that stopped the trip.
 On a muddy road in northern Thailand the bike lost its way, slamming into the ground.
 The landing was awkward and the force strong enough to completely dislocate my right shoulder.

 Later I was getting x-rays check-ups, a heavy dose of morphine and having my shoulder being put back in place.